Legoland Windsor, in South East England, is a fun family day out for all, especially if you’ve got little ones who really love LEGO.

 But if you’re planning on visiting multiple Merlin attractions like the London Eye, Alton Towers, Madame Tussauds and the SEA LIFE Centre within a year – it’s definitely worth looking into an annual pass.

-There are 3 options you can choose from: Standard, Premium and VIP passes.
+There are 4 options you can choose from: Discovery, Silver, Standard, Gold and Platinum passes.
 Here’s what they cost:

-In summary: think ahead about your family activity plans for the next 12 months, do your sums, make use of the calculator, and check out all the other deals we’ve listed here before buying anything.
+In summary: think ahead about your family activity plans for the next 12 months, do your sums, weigh up the benefits of each pass, and check out all the other deals we’ve listed here before buying anything.

 Similarly, if you’re planning multiple visits to Legoland Windsor within 12 months, there’s a Legoland annual pass you can get, too.

-There are 3 kinds of Legoland annual pass available, called Saver, Standard, and Premium:
+There are 3 kinds of Legoland annual pass available, Adult & Toddler, Silver and Gold:

-- Saver costs £70pp – and grants unlimited entry on green days only
+- Silver costs £99pp – and grants entry on most days, exclusions apply

 All of these passes give you: